 Also for me the desire to over come fear and frustration was one of the strongest motivators and I took everything very personal.
 Failure may be an option for other people but not me. ” ~ Mike Michelozzi

 If your fear doesn’t make sense to you, but you know you’ve got to move forward, you can do this.
 Every top-earner I know has faced this fear at some time.
 I used to be very shy myself.
-Now I help people overcome this in the MLM Millionaire Club.
+Now I help people overcome this in the MLM Millionaire Academy.
 We use many ways that work!
 So you can feel at ease and go forward to reach your better life!
 YOU CAN DO IT! ~ Bess

 Here is my new, ongoing program to help Network Marketers succeed!